-The Clinical Research Division collaborates extensively with our colleagues throughout Fred Hutch as well as with our partner patient-care organizations – University of Washington Medical Center, Seattle Children’s Hospital and Seattle Cancer Care Alliance.
+The Clinical Research Division collaborates extensively with our colleagues throughout Fred Hutchinson Cancer Center as well as with our partner patient-care organizations — University of Washington Medical Center and Seattle Children’s.
 Additionally, we lead several nationwide multi-center studies aiming to improve cancer treatment and care.
 More than 75 percent of our faculty treat patients as well as conducting laboratory research and clinical trials.

 To accelerate our research, division scientists can access critical shared institutional resources, including specimen storage, state-of-the-art imaging and structural analysis technology, pathology services, cell and reagent production, and clinical trials coordination and support.

 Dr. Stephanie Lee joined the Hutch in 2006 after completing a hematology/oncology fellowship at the Brigham and Women’s Hospital.
 In 2018, she earned an appointment as the Giuliani/Press Endowed Chair in Cancer Research.

 Lee serves as Principal Investigator of the Chronic GVHD Consortium, an NIH-funded group that seeks to understand and cure chronic graft-versus-host disease, a serious complication of transplantation.
 In addition to her laboratory work, Lee treats patients with leukemia and other blood disorders at the Fred Hutch clinic.

 Nobel Award-winning physician Dr. E. Donnall Thomas served as Fred Hutch’s founding director.
 His pioneering discoveries in bone marrow transplantation transformed the care of patients with leukemia and other blood cancers.
 Where once these diseases were virtually incurable, survival rates are now as high as 90 percent.